Southern France Road Trip 2026: Route, Map & Provence

 - Tolls in France (Class 2): Total route border → Marseille round trip: €150–180.
 Within southern France (e.g. Marseille → Nice): €18.

-- Restaurants: Formule Midi (Lunch menu) €16–25, à la carte dinner €35–60 per person, Michelin-starred restaurant €95–280 per person.
+- Restaurants: Set lunch menu €16–25, à la carte dinner €35–60 per person, Michelin-starred restaurant €95–280 per person.
 The Côte d'Azur is significantly more expensive than Provence.

-- Supermarket (Carrefour/Intermarché/Leclerc): Weekly grocery shopping for 2 people: €90–130.
-Significantly more expensive than in Spain, but the quality is very good.
+- Supermarket (Carrefour/Intermarché/Leclerc): Weekly shopping for 2 people: €90–130.
+Significantly more expensive than in Spain, but very good quality.

 Total budget for different trip durations (2 people):